RakhithJK/jgm-pandoc-wiki/Pandoc-Filters.md

 	- [Adding support](https://gist.github.com/mpickering/8bc9bb34c4e9b076b107) for indexing with the syntax ``(# term, subterm)`` in html and latex
 	- [Adding non-breaking spaces inside a URL to preserve formatting](https://gist.github.com/mpickering/fdc747b9c8306659cb43)
 	- [lablinkfix](https://github.com/klpn/lablinkfix) updates links to the Swedish Labour Movement Archives and Library catalogues.
 	- [second-date](https://gist.github.com/7937d04120ac27fcfb1955ae15773b05)  changes `date` metadata to a different strftime format using python's dateutil.
+        - [pandoc-abbreviations](https://github.com/scokobro/pandoc-abbreviations) allows the use of arbitrary abbreviations, defined in an abbreviations file or in the source document's YAML header, which are replaced on  processing.
+Useful for maintaining consistency of terminology etc.